-Projects for a group of 5 or 6 students with a client.
+Projects for a group of students with a client.
 The project runs throughout the semester and is performed "agile" (in sprints).
 For this project, a Partner in Education (PiE) can be the client or fulfil the role of expert and / or consultant.